nlampi/SwiftGridView/README.md

 ----------------

-Swift based data grid component based on `UICollectionView`.
-SwiftGridView allows for quick and easy data grids that are fully customizable with powerful built in functionality.
+Swift based data grid component based on `UICollectionView`. `SwiftGridView` allows for quick and easy data grids that are fully customizable with powerful built in functionality.

 ## Features

-Currently the Swift Grid View supports a lot of the expected features for a data grid, but it may not cover all requirements.
+Swift Grid View supports many of the expected features for a data grid in an easy to use package.

-#### Cell Types
+#### DataGrid Cell Types
-- Header
-- Footer
-- Section Headers
+- Headers and Footers
-- Section Footers
+- Section Headers and Footers
-- Standard Cells
+- Row Cells

 #### Cell Selection
-- Row Selection
-- Cell Selection
+- Full Row or Single Cell Selection
 - Multi selection
-- Header/Footer selection
+- Header or Footer Selection

 #### Additional Functionality
 - Sticky section headers
-- Frozen Columns
-- Frozen Rows
+- Frozen Columns and Rows
 - Grouped Headers
 - Pinch to expand size (experimental)